Back to the full dot-point answer

 African American voters were 70 per cent Republican (the party of Lincoln) in 1932 and 71 per cent Democrat in 1936.
 Roosevelt's Black Cabinet (around 45 advisers under Mary McLeod Bethune) and Eleanor Roosevelt's advocacy (her resignation from the DAR in February 1939 over Marian Anderson's exclusion from Constitution Hall) gave the symbolic openings.
 But the New Deal compromised on civil rights: Social Security excluded farm and domestic workers; the CCC was segregated; the AAA accelerated Black sharecropper displacement; anti-lynching bills were filibustered.

-What is suffrage outcomes?Show answer
+What are suffrage outcomes?Show answer

 Voter turnout among women lagged men's through the 1920s.
 Women voted broadly along the same partisan lines as men.
 The expected "women's bloc" did not materialise; politicians moved to ignore the women's vote.

-What is legislative gains?Show answer
+What are legislative gains?Show answer

 The Sheppard-Towner Maternity and Infancy Protection Act (1921) provided federal grants for maternal and child health (the first federal welfare program); it expired in 1929.
 The Cable Act (1922) allowed American women to retain citizenship after marrying a foreigner.
 The Equal Rights Amendment was first introduced by Alice Paul on 3 December 1923 and was opposed for decades by women's groups that supported protective labour legislation.